-The effect of the Ebbinghaus illusion established during the initial verbal 2AFC task, an effect we termed the a priori effect, is shown in the top-right panel of Figure 2.
-To the right of the a priori effect are the adjusted effects of the illusion on the final estimate aperture of the manual estimates (henceforth manual estimates) and on the peak grasp aperture (henceforth grasps), respectively (see Supplementary Figure 3 for both the unadjusted and adjusted illusory effects).
-This panel bears three findings that are supported more formally below: (1) the similarity of size of the illusion effect in the two perceptual tasks: the verbal 2AFC and the manual estimates in the perceived-as-same display; (2) the difference between these perceptual effects and the null effect on the grasps for this display; and (3) the replication of these two points for the perceived-as-different display.
+The effect of the Ebbinghaus illusion established during the initial verbal 2AFC task, an effect we termed the a priori effect, is shown in the top-right panel of figure 2.
+To the right of the a priori effect are the adjusted effects of the illusion on the FEA of the manual estimates (henceforth manual estimates) and on the PGA (henceforth grasps), respectively (see the electronic supplementary material, figure S3 for both the unadjusted and adjusted illusory effects).
+This panel bears three findings that are supported more formally below: (i) the similarity of size of the illusion effect in the two perceptual tasks: the verbal 2AFC and the manual estimates in the perceived-as-same display; (ii) the difference between these perceptual effects and the null effect on the grasps for this display; and (iii) the replication of these two points for the perceived-as-different display.

-The effect of the illusion on the manual estimates did not vary as a function of display type, t(18)=.93, p>.36.
-An analogous test applied to the grasps was also null, t(18)=.16, p>.87.
-For the perceived-as-same display, the a priori effect of the illusion was significantly greater than the effect of the illusion on the grasps (t(18)=4.75, $p<2x10^{-4}$) but not significantly different from the effect of the illusion on the manual estimates, t(18)=.37, p>.71.
-Furthermore, the effect on the manual estimates was significantly greater than the effect on the grasps, t(18)=3.11, p<.006.
-For the perceived-as-different display, the effect of the illusion on the manual estimates was significantly greater than the effect on the grasps, t(18)=5.42, $p<4x10^{-5}$.
+The effect of the illusion on the manual estimates did not vary as a function of display type, $t{18} = 0.93$, p > 0.36.
+An analogous test applied to the grasps was also null, $t{18} = 0.16$, p > 0.87.
+For the perceived-as-same display, the a priori effect of the illusion was significantly greater than the effect of the illusion on the grasps ($t{18} = 4.75$, $p < 2 \times 10^{-4}$), but not significantly different from the effect of the illusion on the manual estimates, $t{18} = 0.37$, p > 0.71.
+Furthermore, the effect on the manual estimates was significantly greater than the effect on the grasps, $t{18} = 3.11$, p < 0.006.
+For the perceived-as-different display, the effect of the illusion on the manual estimates was significantly greater than the effect on the grasps, $t{18} = 5.42$, $p < 4 \times 10^{-5}$.
 Thus, both illusory arrangements consistently affected estimates of disc size but not the hand's grasp aperture.

-The bottom panels of Figure 2 reinforce the key takeaways from Figure 2's top-right panel.
-The bottom panels depict the mean final estimate aperture (bottom left) and the mean peak grasp aperture (bottom right) as functions of the direction of the effect of the illusion and the display type.
-Notably, regardless of the display type, the final estimate aperture tracks the perceived sizes of the discs; In contrast, the peak grasp aperture tracks the real sizes of the discs.
+The bottom panels of figure 2 reinforce the key takeaways from figure 2's top-right panel.
+The bottom panels depict the mean FEA (bottom left) and the mean PGA (bottom right) as functions of the direction of the effect of the illusion and the display type.
+Notably, regardless of the display type, the FEA tracks the perceived sizes of the discs; by contrast, the PGA tracks the real sizes of the discs.